alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 Undecided/needs input from other developers:

-- Setting TLSversion request header for requests to Licensify for some reason[^licensify-tlsversion]
 - GOV.UK accounts: Mapping from headers to cookies and back[^accounts-1][^accounts-2][^accounts-3]
   - This is described in more detail in [RFC-134](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-134-govuk-wide-session-cookie-and-login.md), and the discussion on [the associated PR](https://github.com/alphagov/govuk-rfcs/pull/134)
   - Code exists in our VCL to map between a cookie named `__Host-govuk_account_session` in user requests/responses, and the `GOVUK-Account-Session` and `GOVUK-Account-End-Session` headers in backend requests/responses, and to control the cache behaviour of these requests/responses